system76/docs/content/encrypt-extra.md

 The <u>Disks</u> application can be used to encrypt the extra drive and it comes pre-installed on Pop!_OS and Ubuntu.

 In this screenshot, the extra drive can be seen.
 Select the **Gear icon** under Volumes.
-Then select the **Format Partition...** option to open the 'Format Partition' dialog.
+Then select the **Format Partition...** option to open the 'Format Volume' dialog.

 ![Disks](/images/encrypt-extra/Disk-Menu.png)